microsoft/fluentui/packages/react-icons-mdl2-branded/README.md

 **Branded MDL2 icon components for [Fluent UI React](https://developer.microsoft.com/en-us/fluentui)**

-This package is to hold the branded icons from the MDL2 icon set
+The `react-icons-mdl2-branded` package is released under the Microsoft Fabric Assets License.
+This package is to hold the branded icons from the MDL2 svg icon set

 To import React Icons Mdl2 Branded components: